pw4rn3r/ECE382/admin/course_letter.md

 ### Labs / Lab Notebooks

-Labs will be turned in and graded via GitHub.
+Labs will be turned in and graded via Bitbucket.

 ### Exams